List of Kinnikuman characters: Prisman

+Omegaman Dexia

+The Omegaman is a Perfect Choujin bounty hunter, tasked by the Choujin Enma to retrieve Choujins that had escaped from the Choujin Graveyard.
+He comes from the Omega Centauri star system.
+Omegaman's most distinguishing feature is the giant right hand wrapped around his back, that he uses for various techniques.
+In addition, he is also able to transform into deceased Choujin, such as Sunshine, Screw Kid, and most notably, Prince Kamehame.
+The Choujin Enma had tasked him to join Team Super Phoenix in order to capture Neptuneman, who had cheated death.
+Omegaman, along with Kinnikuman Super Phoenix, fights Kinnikuman and Neptuneman in a tag team match for the climax of the Scramble for the Throne arc.
+Although he was able to burn Neptuneman's page in the Muscle Prophecy book and erasing him from existence, Kinnikuman was able to defeat him with the Muscle Spark, and he in turn was erased from existence by having his page burned.
+During the True Devil Choujin arc, it is revealed that this Omegaman is actually Omegaman Dexia, with his left hand counterpart and twin brother Omegaman Aristera playing a major antagonist role.
+Dexia had been sent to earth and joined the Perfect Choujins as a spy for the Omega Centaurians, but due to his death at the Scramble for the Throne finale, he was unable to return, which proved to be a major setback to the Omega Centaurians' plans.
+Omegaman is voiced by Ken Yamaguchi.

 Kinnikuman Mariposa

 Kinnikuman Mariposa is a luchador-themed Choujin with many high flying, acrobatic maneuvers.
 Originally known as George the Thief, he turned to a life of crime due to his impoverished upbringing.
 While living as a thief, he stole the Robin Family heirloom the Anoalo Sceptre, an item capable of controlling flames, and this gave him pyrokinetic abilities.
 George was chosen by the God of Flight (飛翔の神 Hishou no Kami) to become Kinnikuman Mariposa.
 At the survival series, Kinnikuman Mariposa's team fought the true Kinnikuman and his allies in the first round in Kumamoto Castle.
 Mariposa ended up fighting Robin Mask himself, making use of the stolen staff.
 He was stunned by a beam from a temple on Planet Kinniku when he tried to use a fake Muscle Revenger, a sacred technique used by the Kinniku Royal family, and was ultimately beaten by Robin's Robin Special.
 He returns in the True Devil Choujin arc, facing Hailman in Bran castle.
 He showcases a newfound mastery over fire despite lacking the Anoalo Sceptre, and he defeats Hailman with a refined version of his fake Muscle Revenger, the Aztec Cemetery.
 In the anime he is voiced by Masaharu Satou, and George the Thief is voiced by Sho Hayami.